simonmicro/Dear-Templates/FFmpeg - Conversion.md

-outExtension = 'mkv' # If you change this, you must also change the ffmpeg command (e.g. if subtitles can't be preserved) retries = 10 justCopy = False # Copy files without re-encoding
+outExtension = 'mkv' # If you change this, you must also change the ffmpeg command (e.g. if subtitles can't be preserved) retries = 10 justCopy = False # Copy files without re-encoding sendMail = True # At the end send a notify email, only useful if you receive the email somehow

 # Script
 class Task: